shayankjalali/darpol/README.md

 The score (0-100) is a weighted combination of:
 - **Absorption signals:** Sum of log(1 + z-score) for each signal
 - **VWAP signals:** Sum of log(1 + |z-score|) for each signal

+The raw score is multiplied by a calibration factor derived from running the detector across multiple tickers (AAPL, TSLA, GME, SPY, etc.) to normalize the 0-100 range.
+Run `calibrate.py` to recalibrate if needed.

 Higher scores indicate more detected patterns.
 A score of 100 means significant activity detected; a score near 0 means minimal activity.